There are presently no open calls for submissions.

 - Fiction & nonfiction: 500 words max.

-We charge $3 per submission.
+We charge $3.
 Why?
-Well, publishing a journal is expensive!
-Just to give you an idea, Submittable itself takes $1.14 of each submission.
-And printing is (really) expensive too.
-Plus, our goal is to eventually pay both our contributors and editors.
-These fees will (eventually) go to that too.
+Publishing is expensive!
+Just to give you an idea, Submittable charges a monthly fee and takes $1.14 of each submission.
+And printing is expensive too.